Seamonsters-2605/Seamonsters-2605.github.io/docs/seamonsters-generators/index.md

 # Generators in the Seamonsters Library

 The [Seamonsters Python Library](https://github.com/seamonsters-2605/SeamonstersTemplate) has a framework for building robots using Python [Generators](https://wiki.python.org/moin/Generators).
 The goal was to replace RobotPy's Command framework, which we used in 2017.
-Generator-based code looks prettier and is more Pythonic too.
+Generator-based code looks cleaner and is more Pythonic too.

 ## But what is a generator??